 Today, there is considerable endeavour in the domain of disaster management for distributed, agile and autonomous response in environments where uncertainty, scarcity of resources and bias are endemic.
-The Robocup Rescue platform addresses some of these issues in this domain.
-In particular, the aim is to design effective heterogeneous agents that manage the behaviour of ambulances, fire brigades and polices.
-The challenges here are multi-fold and, more specifically:
+The RoboCup Rescue platform addresses some of these issues in this domain.
+In particular, the aim is to design effective heterogeneous agents that manage the behaviour of ambulances, fire brigades and police forces.
+In more detail, the challenges are as follows:

-- To develop a distributed system architecture which operates effectively in the uncertain and dynamic environment of Robocup Rescue where communication, and thus coordination from a centre, is constrained. - To design agents which collectively plan to achieve common goals. - To design effective behaviours that ensure desirable overall properties (as an emergent behaviour of agents' local decision-making based on incomplete, imperfect information). - To devise techniques to allow agents to effectively balance acting and in-formation sensing.
+- To develop a distributed system architecture which operates effectively in the uncertain and dynamic environment of RoboCup Rescue where communication, and thus coordination from a central point, is constrained. - To design agents which collectively plan to achieve common goals. - To design effective behaviours that ensure desirable overall properties (as an emergent behaviour of agents' local decision-making based on incomplete, imperfect information). - To devise techniques to allow agents to effectively balance acting and information sensing.

-To address these challenges in the Robocup Rescue domain, we developed the IAMRescue strategy, which defines the behaviour of a number of different types of agents, including the ambulance team, fire brigade and police force agents, as well as their respective centres, which are required to facilitate communication between agents.
+To address these challenges in the RoboCup Rescue domain, we developed the IAMRescue strategy, which defines the behaviour of a number of different types of agents, including the ambulance team, fire brigade and police force, as well as their respective centres, which are required to facilitate communication between agents.
 The novel contribution of our work lies in the main decision-making processes for each of our agents, which are based on sound, principled techniques and algorithms from the areas of artificial intelligence, distributed optimisation, search and scheduling.
 In drawing from these established fields and extending them, our team is not only able to perform effectively in the competition, but also applies and advances the state of the art of the research community in the context of a real-world problem.

-Against this background, we now describe in detail how we design these different agents to address the challenges outlined earlier on for effective disaster management.
+Against this background, we now describe in detail how we design these different agents to address the challenges outlined previously for effective disaster management.
 We will concentrate on a number of main components:

-- Decision-Making: the high-level strategic behaviour of the agents. - World Modelling: how we model the agents' view of the world. - Coordination and Communication: how the agents communicate with each other (given a limited communication capability) for coordination. - Disaster Prediction: how the agents predict disasters (e.g. through simulations). - Routing: how the agents route themselves around the world.
+- Decision-Making: the high-level strategic behaviour of the agents (Section 2). - World Modelling: how we model the agents' view of the world (Section 3). - Disaster Prediction: how the agents predict disasters (Section 4). - Communication: how the agents coordinate with each other by communicating (given a limited communication capability) (Section 5). - Routing: how the agents calculate valid paths to their destinations (Section 6).